tbhdbsys/angular-meteor-docs/client/content/tutorials/whatsapp/meteor/tutorials.whatsapp.meteor.step_05.md

 Cool! and now clicking a user will open a chat with that user.

-Our last part of this step is to remove Meteor’s package named `insecure`.
+Our last part of this step is to remove `Meteor`'s package named `insecure`.

 This package provides the ability to run `remove()` method from the client side in our collection.
 This is a behavior we do not want to use because removing data and creating data should be done in the server and only after certain validations, and this is the reason for implementing the `removeChat()` method in the server.

-Meteor includes this package only for development purposes and it should be removed once our app is ready for production.
+`Meteor` includes this package only for development purposes and it should be removed once our app is ready for production.

-So removing this package by running this command:
+So remove this package by running this command:

     $ meteor remove insecure